frasten/wordpresscom-popular-posts/readme.txt

 to have different lists with different caches.

+= What is the refresh time in the cache? =

+It's 600 seconds (10 minutes).

 = I want to change the time format! =

 Just set the time format as you wish.